-BHSI is the helmet advocacy program of the Washington Area Bicyclist Association.
-Our volunteers provide helmet information and work on the ASTM international helmet standard committee.
-In 1983 we published in Bicycling Magazine the first bicycle helmet article including actual lab test results (based on testing done for us by the Snell Foundation).
+BHSI is a helmet advocacy program whose volunteers provide helmet information and work on the ASTM helmet standards committee.
 We are funded by consumer donations of about $11,000 a year.
 We do not accept funds from manufacturers or anyone involved in helmet sales.

 Illustrations by Nancy Olds

 This page was updated or partially revised on: January 1, 2017.